 Our Executive team is responsible for day-to-day management and decision-making, and our Chief Executive Helen Brand OBE reports directly to Council.

 The team is made up of six high-performing people whose experience combines accountancy and strategic leadership.

 Chief Executive - Helen Brand OBE

-Executive Director, strategy and development - Alan Hatfield
+Executive Director - content, quality and innovation - Alan Hatfield

 - Julie Hotchkiss

 Executive Director - finance and operations - Raymond Jack

 Executive Director - strategy and governance - Maggie McGhee

 Executive Director - markets - Lucia Real Martin

 Helen Brand is chief executive of ACCA, the global body for professional accountants, a post she has held since 2008.